 After Hours Care

 HSNEGA is experiencing a high demand for spay/neuter surgeries.
-In addition, due to a nationwide veterinarian shortage, HSNEGA is currently understaffed.
-As such, we are not accepting any more spay/neuter appointments at this time.
+As such, we are only offering limited appointment slots for spay/neuter surgery at this time.
 We apologize for any inconvenience.
 If you already have an application on file, we will be in contact with you about scheduling your pet.

-Feed your animal(s) a small dinner and any medications sent home should be given around 7 pm.
+Feed your animal(s) a small dinner.
 Meal sizes should be smaller than their regular diet.
 Give 1/4 of the amount of their food they usually receive beginning at 7 pm and another 1/4 at 7:30 pm.
 This will lessen the chance of vomiting.
 They can resume their regular meal schedule the following morning.
 Start offering small amounts of water one hour after they arrive home.
 If they keep in down and do not vomit, they can have free access to water.

 No baths or swimming for at least 10 days after surgery.
 Make sure the incision site remains dry for one week.
 Discourage licking of the incision.
 All animals will have internal stitches that will dissolve on their own and the outside of the incision is secured with surgical glue.
 If the glue becomes wet, the incision can open.
 If this happens, please contact a veterinary immediately.